Banking & Insurance

 Types of threats

 Over the last few years, two famous cases have appeared in the news.
-The first is the Carbanak attack, that concerned the theft of more than €1 billion from about 100 financial institutions in around 40 countries.
+The first is the Carbanak attack, with the theft of more than €1 billion from about 100 financial institutions in around 40 countries.
 The second was the attack on the Bangladesh central bank via SWIFT.

 Most of these attacks are based on the takeover of employees’ workstations, which are used to bounce to vulnerable systems or to place payment orders using the financial institution’s usual tools, after a silent observation period of several weeks.